JanEljasiak/ReplikaPaprika/README.md

 "time" is used for measurements of time needed to solve the sudoku puzzles.
 "termcolor" is used to change colors in printing different kind of sudoku numbers

-Possibly, firstly you will need to install modul "termcolor" on your computer.
+Possibly, firstly you will need to install the modul "termcolor" on your computer.
 If you use Windows you can just simply write in Command Promp:

 pip install termocolor

 2. HOW TO USE

-After running sudoku_solver.py you should see 3 examples of sudoku puzzles on the different levels.
+After running sudoku_solver.py you should show 3 examples of sudoku puzzles on the different levels (see RUN.txt).
 You can simply add your board by creating an instance of Sudoku class in the same convention as in examples.
-Program should show unsolved and solved sudoku and time needed for solving it.
+Program should show unsolved and solved sudoku and the time needed for solving it.